xshyamx/restclient-mode/README.md

 # Known issues

-- Comment lines `#` act as end of entity.
-Yes, that means you can't post shell script or anything with hashes as PUT/POST entity.
-I'm fine with this right now, but may use more unique separator in future.
 - I'm not sure if it handles different encodings, I suspect it won't play well with anything non-ascii.
 I'm yet to figure it out.
 - Variable usages are not highlighted